 This Sigma lens is wide enough for landscapes and architecture shots.
 It has a good focal range for portrait and fine art photography.
 Street photographers will love it, I’m sure.
 And the larger focal length allows you to shoot events, nature, and sports photography.

 The focus ring has a smooth twist action.
 It gives you excellent manual focus control.
-And the HSM AF motor is fast and reliable.
+And the HSM AF motor is reliable.
+“HSM” identifies the fast and quiet Hyper Sonic Motor for outstanding autofocus performance.

-And The Sigma 24-70mm F2.8 DG HSM, unlike previous lenses, has optical stabilization.
+And The Sigma 24-70mm f/2.8 Art DG OS HSM, unlike previous lenses, has optical stabilization.
 That’s a beneficial feature for many photographers for three reasons:

 - It reduces